opsdroid/opsdroid/docs/tutorials/introduction-vim.md

 There is nothing much to say about this mode.
 It allows you to select big chunks of text in order for you to copy or cut.
 When this mode is active you can read the text: --VISUAL-- in the bottom left corner of the window.

 Another thing you can do in the visual mode is to highlight text and then make small changes to the highlighted text such as changing to uppercase or indenting lines.

+For example, let's highlight a block of text starting with v and then moving the cursor.
+We now delete it with the d command.
+The v command selects text by character.
+The CTRL-V command selects text as a block.
+The V command selects line.

 ## Vi/Vim Commands
 Vi/Vim is meant to help you do things fairly quickly without the need for a mouse.
 Everything can be done with a keyboard, so learning some of the Vi/Vim commands will be helpful.